Vegan in Greece: A Complete Travel Guide For 2024!

 Damouchari, a wonderful beach in Pelion, Greece

-The Greek kitchen mainly consists of fresh ingredients.
+The Greek kitchen mainly consists of fresh local ingredients.
 The most common are vegetables like eggplant, zucchini and tomatoes, fresh fruits like figs, melon and grapes, beans, nuts, pasta and rice, olives and olive oil, yogurt, cheese, fish and some kinds of meat.

 If you don’t want to eat out, the best place to find these ingredients is at the local markets.
 Check with your local host when the market takes place at your destination.

 Aside from that, most Greeks also grow their own vegetables.
-There is a good chance you can pull fresh oranges from your host’s tree in the morning to make fresh orange juice and make your own salad in the evening with fresh tomatoes and cucumber from the garden.
+There is a good chance you can pull fresh oranges from your host’s tree in the morning to make fresh orange juice and make your own vegan Greek salad in the evening with fresh tomatoes and cucumber from the garden.

 How do vegans eat at greek restaurants